-Demolition was planned by every bidder but one group, The Cavalier Associates, a group led by Bruce Thompson, Bart Frye, Larry Goldrich, John Lawson, Frank Reidy and Ed Ruffin.
+Demolition was planned by every bidder but one group, The Cavalier Associates, a group led by Bruce Thompson, Bart Frye, George Metzger, John Lawson, Frank Reidy and Ed Ruffin.

 Attorney R.J.
 Nutter, of the law firm Troutman Sanders, joined the project right after The Cavalier Associates were alerted of their winning bid, and recounted the difficult process which unfolded.

 "The terms of the deal were very draconian," Nutter said.

 When The Associates' bid was selected, they had to put down 10 percent of the purchase price up front.
 They also had to close the deal in two months, with no contingencies.
 This is difficult enough to accomplish when buying one house, much less an 85-year-old hotel and the complications surrounding it.

 "Not a game for people who are weak-kneed," Nutter said.

 After a lengthy path through the courts, the property was down-zoned for fewer units.
 This is when The Cavalier Associates went to work on closing the deal, deciding to monetize land around the hotel for residential properties.

 As such, Bart Frye, a Norfolk developer with experience working with tight streets, began to lay out plans